-There have been a number of flora and fauna studies/surveys and reports conducted in and around this area, each for the most part, with a slightly different brief, or focus, or where they were assessing a slightly different section of the area for a range of intended purposes.
+There have been a number of flora and fauna studies/surveys and reports conducted in and around this area, each for the most part, with a slightly different brief, where they were assessing a slightly different section of the area for a range of intended purposes.

-In preparing to write this article, as I researched an array of data to do with our local trees, including the aforementioned reports/surveys, it became increasingly apparent that two particular aspects of our trees are rather complicated to clarify for those of us that appreciate trees but have never really ‘studied’ trees.
+In preparing to write this article, as I researched an array of reports to do with our local trees, it became increasingly apparent that two particular aspects of our trees are rather complicated to clarify for those of us that appreciate trees but have never really ‘studied’ trees.

 Those two aspects were, identifying which tree is which species of tree, and perhaps even more complicated, which sub-species of tree.

-The other aspect was in trying to estimate the age of a tree somewhat accurately, particularly large living trees that pre-date the European Settlement that occurred in the area in the early 1800’s.
+The other aspect was in trying to estimate the age of a tree, particularly large living trees that pre-date the European Settlement that occurred in the area in the early 1800s.

 When it comes to identifying a tree species and sub-species, the common approach is usually to look at the leaf of a tree and its shape, colour, and pattern.
 Other indicators include looking at the fruit, nut, or flower of the tree and its shape and colour, as well as studying the tree trunk/bark, the tree canopy, and the trees branch and overall tree structure amongst a range of other tree characteristics.

 And when it comes to estimating the age of a living tree, the common approach is to estimate the Diameter at Breast Height (or ‘DBH’) which in short is the circumference of the trees trunk at a height of 1.4 metres divided by Pi (or 3.14159).